About Crock Pot Bourbon Chicken

 This recipe for bourbon chicken falls right into the cusp of the two most requested choices in the survey.
 Because not only is it a delicious dinner recipe (which has held the lead in the “meal type” category) but it’s also a crock pot recipe (which was requested numerous times in the comment section of the survey).

-Behold, a crock pot full of chickeny (a word?
-Who knows, but we’ll go with it) goodness.
+Behold, a crock pot full of chickeny (probably not a word, but we’ll go with it) goodness.

 And you guys, I totally hear you on the call for more crock pot recipes.
 I’ve posted a few slow cooker recipes on this site, but in relation to, say, how many parfaits I have posted, I’ve seriously been slacking in the “convenient dinner” realm.